Time to Read: 2 m 45s

-The Galvanized Steel Manufacturing ProcessTypically, manufacturers will dip the steel into molten zinc, which bonds itself to the steel like any other alloy would.
-This makes zinc more than just a protective coating, because it’s actually becoming part of the steel’s chemical composition.
+The Galvanized Steel Manufacturing ProcessTypically, manufacturers will dip the steel into molten zinc, which bonds itself to the steel as any other alloy would.
+This makes zinc more than just a protective coating because it becomes part of the steel’s chemical composition.
 The interior may be steel, and the exterior may be zinc, but in between are gradient mixtures of steel and zinc that combine the properties of both metals.

 - Sacrificial Anode: This ensures that any damaged steel is protected by the surrounding zinc coating.
 It doesn’t matter if the steel section is completely exposed; the zinc will still corrode first.

-- Longer Life: With galvanization, a piece of industrial steel is expected to last more than 50 years in average environments, and can last over 20 years with severe water exposure.
+- Longer Life: With galvanization, a piece of industrial steel is expected to last more than 50 years in average environments and can last over 20 years with severe water exposure.
 No maintenance required.

 - Impractical to Dip Certain Items: Some steel pieces are too tiny or too huge to be hot-dipped, and it doesn’t make sense to galvanize them using other methods.

 - Zinc Can Be Temperamental: It’s important to take enough time to let galvanized steel cool down and settle in, so that the zinc doesn’t peel off.
 Galvanization isn’t nearly as effective if the zinc is not binding to the steel.
 The right coating thickness must be applied.